-Administrative staff also attended a session on team building and establishing a positive workplace environment.
-All staff also completed an online AIS self-paced learning module "Obligations in Identifying and Responding to Children and Young People at risk".
+Administrative staff also attended a sessions on improving customer service and experience.
+All staff also completed an online AIS self-paced learning module 'Obligations in Identifying and Responding to Children and Young People at risk' and ASCIA's 'Anaphylaxis e-training for Australasian Schools.'

 Many staff also attended workshops and seminars run by the Association of Independent Schools, University of Western Sydney, Pearson Australia and various professional associations.
 In addition to this, 50% of the senior school staff were selected to assess, mark or judge the HSC practical or written examination papers.
-Several Macarthur staff were also selected to be pilot markers or senior markers this year.
+Several Macarthur staff were also selected to be pilot markers, senior markers or Judges this year.
 This professional learning is invaluable for both our staff and students.